 Rhode Skin Barrier Restore Cream, £29

 This buttery cream was a dark horse for me.
-Amongst the hype for the Lip Treatment and the Glazing Fluid, this seemed to have been left out of the mix, but it's actually my favourite product of the lot.
+Amongst the hype for the Lip Treatment and the Glazing Fluid, this seemed to have been left out of the mix, but it's one of my favourite products of the lot.

 Described as a "rich recovery layer", this features top hydrating ingredients: shea butter, squalane, peptides, niacinamide and açaí (to help in the antioxidant department).
 My god, did this leave my skin as soft as an Andrex puppy.

 Again, I was surprised at how grease-free, yet hydrated my skin felt after using this, leaving my face with a healthy-looking glow.
 It also passed the pilling test and played well with both my SPF and foundation.
 It felt cooling on my rosacea-prone skin and didn't cause any upset or sensitivity.
 A winner, if you ask me.

 Rhode Skin Peptide Lip Treatment, £16

 Aiming to give you pillowy-soft lips by morning, this blends shea butter and peptides, as well as babassu (a source of nourishing lauric acid) to help replenish and restore any chapped skin in sight.

 It did a great job of hydrating my parched pout and left a glossy finish just shy of a Fenty Gloss Bomb (if you know, you know), making it a handbag staple for during the day.
 As for a nighttime replenisher, my lips were still left with some residue product when my morning alarm went off.